AnthonyA28/Winkslides/README.md

-# InkSlides
+# WInkSlides

+This is a fork of `inslides` updated to work on windows.
+I couldn't get the shell command for calling Inscape to create pdfs so this calls a custom batch script which must be placed in the inscape directory.

  `inkslides` generates a PDF presentation out of an inkscape SVG document.
 The order of slides and visibility of content is determined by the layer structure of the SVG.